Now that Emily is no longer competing in the spotlight, she has dedicated herself to shining the spotlight on others:

-When kids are having fun in the water, incredible opportunities for growth and experiences emerge.
+When swimmers are having fun in the water, incredible opportunities for growth and experiences emerge.
 Emily’s elite experience coupled with her deep sport psychology background gives her a unique voice to speak about what it takes to be great not only with water skills but also mental skills.

 Emily created a mental health and sport performance education program for Club Wolverine, one of the top swim clubs in the U.S., to teach the intermediate, senior, and national groups about mental health as well as implementing skills to help them in the swimming career.
 In case you haven’t noticed a pattern, Emily does not believe in limits and takes initiative in all that she does to equip athletes for success!
 Well-versed in race strategy, Emily will encourage athletes to branch out and try new tactics.

-“For those interested in open water I would say keep an open mind.
+For those interested in open water I would say keep an open mind.
 So much can happen in a race which makes it exciting.
 Every race is so different even if in the same location.
 It isn’t about pacing up and down a black line but about excitement, strategy, change, and pure toughness.
-Open water is hard but it can open doors of traveling the world and being a part of a family.”
+Open water is hard but it can open doors of traveling the world and being a part of a family.

 Failure is a part of every career, whether in swimming or other areas of life.
-Learning to pick yourself up and continue moving forward instead of fearing the ups and downs has been incredibly helpful in both my swimming and post-swimming life pursuits.”
+Learning to pick yourself up and continue moving forward instead of fearing the ups and downs has been incredibly helpful in both my swimming and post-swimming life pursuits.

-Emily has helped kids grasp the fact that failure is a part of life, freeing them to learn and grow from these experiences rather than become defeated by them.
+Emily has helped swimmers grasp the fact that failure is a part of life, freeing them to learn and grow from these experiences rather than become defeated by them.
 “In order to achieve the goals in front of you, you have to work hard.
 Sometimes you will have seasons where you don’t achieve your goals, but that doesn’t mean giving up.
 It just means learning, reevaluating and working harder!”

-From her humble beginnings as a self-proclaimed water-bug wearing swimmies to becoming a national champion as an adult, Emily has what it takes to leave a lasting impression on a kid’s swimming experience.
+From her humble beginnings as a self-proclaimed water-bug wearing swimmies to becoming a national champion as an adult, Emily has what it takes to leave a lasting impression on a swimmer’s experience.
 She cannot wait to meet your swimmers at a Fitter and Faster Clinic!
-Her parting words are full of gratitude and shape her coaching philosophy: “Swimming has taught me so much – the power of resiliency, the impact of hard work, the meaning of friendship, passion to pursue dreams, and the importance of giving back.
+Her parting words are full of gratitude and shape her coaching philosophy:

+Swimming has taught me so much – the power of resiliency, the impact of hard work, the meaning of friendship, passion to pursue dreams, and the importance of giving back.
 I am forever grateful to those who have come into my life and helped challenge and shape me to be better.